Brickline Greenway – Project & Process

 MILL CREEK VALLEY

-The segment from the campus of Harris Stowe State University to the Major League Soccer stadium is focused on a conceptual design of a public art project to remember, honor and celebrate the Mill Creek Valley neighborhood.
+The segment from the campus of Harris-Stowe State University to the St. Louis CITY SC Stadium District is focused on a conceptual design of a public art project to remember, honor and celebrate the Mill Creek Valley neighborhood.
 This piece is being designed by artist Damon Davis with input from community and key stakeholders.

 FAIRGROUND PARK TO GRAND METRO